UK-AS-HIVE/meteor-accounts-ldap/README.md

 * meteor add hive:accounts-linkblue

 ##Usage##
-Your server's URL, DN, and the DC to search will need to be defined as environment variables SERVERURL, SERVERDN, and SERVERDC, respectively.
-We recommend setting these up in a shell script which can be used both in the development and production environments.
-An example of this is in `examples/basic/config/env.sh.example`.
+Your server's DN, DC, and URL will need to be set in a settings.json file as `server_dn`, `server_dc`, and `server_url`, respectively.
+In addition, you should select an array of `whiteListedFields` to pull from the LDAP object.
+An example is in `examples/basic/config/settings.json.example`.

 `{{> linkblueLogin}}` renders a template with username and password inputs.
-If login is successful, user will be added to Meteor.users().
+If login is successful, the user will be added to Meteor.users().
 It is up to the app to publish and subscribe fields.
-By default only the username is published.
+By default, only the username is published.

 To run example:
 - cd hive:accounts-linkblue/examples/basic